-In TCM, qi means energy or life force.
-From a western medicine perspective, qi sounds like some mystical thing that can’t be proven to exist.
-If you really want to think of qi in a more western-medicine way, you can think of it as the level of oxygen and therefore energy that is moving through our body.
+In TCM, Qi means energy or life force.
+From a western medicine perspective, Qi sounds like some mystical thing that can’t be proven to exist.
+If you really want to think of Qi in a more western-medicine way, you can think of it as the level of oxygen and glucose, which determine our energy, that is moving through our body.

 Meridians and Acupoints

 In TCM, meridians refer to the channels through which Qi flows.
 Just like how Blood has to flow through arteries and veins, Qi has to flow through meridians.
 Each meridian is also linked to specific organs.
 If there’s a block or partial blockage in a meridian, that can lead to problems in the corresponding organ, which then lead to health problems related to that organ.
 There are 12 main meridians in the body, and they typically run along tendons that we can feel and massage ourselves.

 Acupoints are specific points on meridians.
 They are also called acupuncture points since acupuncturists use them, as well as acupressure points since massage therapists use them too.
 Each acupoint is linked to a specific part of the body.
 For example, let’s say you have digestion problems.
 A TCM doctor would inspect the meridians related to your digestive organs and try to find the specific acupoint that is blocked along those meridians.
 Typically, that blocked acupoint will feel very painful if you put pressure on it.
 The TCM doctor will then help unblock that acupoint through treatments such as acupuncture (inserting small needles), moxibustion (applying heat), acupressure (applying pressure) or Tui Na massage (massaging the point).
 Part 7 in this series will talk more about common TCM treatments.

 Acupoints are an amazing tool for maintaining our health because if we know just some major acupoints, we can massage those points ourselves at home.
 This form of health maintenance is simple, convenient, cheap, and effective.